ibbles/LearningProgramming/Git.md

 # Create a new branch and switch to it.
 git switch -c BRANCH_NAME  # New way. git checkout -b BRANCH_NAME  # Old way.

+# Create a new branch in the background pointing to a specific commit.
+git branch BRANCH_NAME COMMIT
 ```

 # Merge